ccoenraets/ionic2-realty/README.md

 Watch the video [here](https://youtu.be/oKHrh_PMHns).

-1. Install the the latest beta version of the Ionic CLI:
+1. Install the the latest version of the Ionic CLI:
     ```
-    npm install -g ionic@beta
+    npm install -g ionic
     ```

 1. Clone this repository